fedora-infra/noggin/docs/contributing.rst

 Development Environment
 =======================
-Vagrant allows contributors to get quickly up and running with a Securitas development environment by automatically configuring a virtual machine.
+Vagrant allows contributors to get quickly up and running with a Noggin development environment by automatically configuring a virtual machine.
 To get started, first install the Vagrant and Virtualization packages needed, and start the libvirt service::